-Supporting our young people in education and employment.
+Supporting our young people ineducation and employment.

-Even before the pandemic, the skills landscape was changing to respond to the needs of business having to operate in a new, digital and hi-tech world.
-The pandemic has had a significant effect on our existing workforce, our current learners and our future talent pipeline.
+Even before the pandemic, the skills landscape was changing to respond to the needs of business having to operate in a new, digital; and hi-techinnovative world.
+The economic impacts of responding to the pandemic has had a significant effect on have impacted on our existing workforce, and our current learners and our future talent pipeline.